Edwin Stevens (missionary): Life

 He was among the dozen members of the Christian Union of Canton, which Bridgman and Robert Morrison consulted prior to their January 1835 call for more missionaries for China.
 In defiance of Qing laws, Stevens repeatedly made voyages along China's coast.
 In March 1834 or April 14 or May 1835, he travelled with Karl Gützlaff and Gordon from Nei Lingding on the brig Governor Findlay.
 They intended to explore the Min River's Wuyi Range ("Bohea Hills") in search of its high-quality tea to transplant to British India, while he looked at the prospects for evangelization in China's interior.
 Reaching the river's mouth on May 6, they transferred to the ship's boat to travel upriver.
 They passed Fuzhou ("Foochow") but, on May 11, were fired upon from both banks of the river by the garrison at Meicheng ("Min-tsing").
 They reached the Governor Findlay on the 13th and returned to Macao, (Note: Lutz reports that they were lost without a native pilot and, using an outdated map by Du Halde, ran aground while attempting to avoid Fuzhou.
 Requiring assistance from the local military, they were surrounded by warships and shunned by villages along their route, with attempts to sail free of their escort encountering storms, rapids, sandbars, and gunfire.) having gotten about 70 mi upriver and procured some Wuyi seeds.
 Stevens felt the expedition would "go to prove that the interior of China cannot be traversed with impunity by foreigners.
 The erection of new, and the repairing of old, forts, and the garrisoning of deserted military stations, all indicate a sort of indefinite apprehension of danger from abroad.
 The vigilance of the imperial officers in the interior forbids the hope that a foreigner can penetrate far without detection".
 He noted, however, that millions of coastal Chinese could be visited by missionaries briefly.

 On 26 August 1835, he joined the LMS missionary Walter Medhurst on a two-month tour and survey of the coast as far north as Shandong aboard D.W.C.
 Olyphant's brig Huron.
 The pair passed out around 18,000 books and tracts while encountering varying levels of interest and hostility.
 As did Gützlaff before them, they found curiosity and eagerness for books when officials were not present, coolness when they were, and increasing animosity as the imperial government became aware of the voyage and exerted pressure on the area's mandarins, particularly to block Stevens and Medhurst's attempts to travel inland.
 They returned to Nei Lingding on October 31.

-Stevens also joined Tradescant Lay on the Himmaleh on another, less successful coastal tour, despite the Huron voyage having prompted the imperial council to issue mandates to the coastal viceroys to strenuously oppose any more such expeditions.
+Stevens also joined George Tradescant Lay on the Himmaleh on another, less successful coastal tour, despite the Huron voyage having prompted the imperial council to issue mandates to the coastal viceroys to strenuously oppose any more such expeditions.